 [Update as of 01/27/2020] -- The U.S. Supreme Court granted the government’s request to allow the new public charge rule to go into effect nationwide while the lawsuits regarding the rule remain ongoing.
 This means that the DHS rule can go into effect nationwide, except in Illinois where it is blocked by a statewide injunction.
 We continue to fight , and still community, practitioners, and advocates should prepare for the rule to be in effect indefinitely.
 You can access the complete final rule here.
 You can access a comprehensive FAQ and Analysis of the rule here.

 The new rule threatens to force many immigrants and their families to fear they must choose between accessing essential public services and keeping their families together.
-Protecting Immigrant Families Michigan is a collaborative campaign of the Michigan Immigrant Rights Center, the African Bureau for Immigration and Social Affairs, ACCESS, the Michigan League for Public Policy, and the Detroit Hispanic Development Corporation.
+Protecting Immigrant Families Michigan is a collaborative campaign of the Michigan Immigrant Rights Center, the African Bureau for Immigration and Social Affairs, ACCESS, the Michigan League for Public Policy, the Detroit Hispanic Development Corporation and Voces.

 What We Know

 The Supreme Court’s ruling means the new public charge regulation will take effect, for now.
 Litigation is still ongoing and no final decision has been made if the regulation will remain in effect permanently.